neondatabase/website/content/docs/introduction/roadmap.md

 updatedOn: '2024-09-22T10:36:04.266Z'
 ---

 Our development teams are focused on helping you ship faster with Postgres.
-This roadmap describes committed features that we're working on right now, plus a peak at some of the upcoming features we'll be taking on next.
+This roadmap describes committed features that we're working on right now, plus a peek at some of the upcoming features we'll be taking on next.

 ## What we've just launched